rprimi/embeddcv/README.md

 ## 📊 embeddcv: Analyzing Psychological Scales with Embeddings and Cosine Similarity

 **embeddcv** is an R package that leverages modern embedding techniques to analyze psychological scales and their relationships.
 It provides a comprehensive toolkit for generating text embeddings, computing cosine similarities between items and scales, and visualizing complex relationships through interactive diagrams.
+This package also implements the jingle-jangle detection method introduced by Wulff & Mata (2025), providing a convenient wrapper around the functions open-sourced by the authors.
+The method uses large language model embeddings to identify jingle fallacies (identical labels referring to different constructs) and jangle fallacies (different labels referring to the same construct), helping increase conceptual clarity in psychological measurement.

+Reference: Wulff, D. U., & Mata, R. (2025).
+Escaping the jingle-jangle jungle: Increasing conceptual clarity in psychology using large language models.
+Nature Human Behaviour, 9, 583–593. https://doi.org/10.1038/s41562-024-02089-y)

 ## ✨ Features